UM-mbit/pangenomicsBench/ToolAnalysis/PipelineResults/Pggb/README.md

 ```

 # Timing data extraction
 The run times of wfmash, seqwish, and smoothXG are extracted from `out_pggb.log`.
-PGGB shows in its output (besides the output of the different tools) the run time of the specific tool after its completion.
+PGGB shows in its output (besides the output of the different tools) the run times of the tools after their completion.
 Look for lines like this:
 ```
 ...
-wfmash -s 10000 -l 50000 -p 99.95 -n 1 -k 19 -H 0.001 -Y # -t 56 --tmp-base out ../../Data/PggbData/chr20.pan.fasta --lower-triangular --hg-filter-ani-diff 30 --approx-map
+wfmash -s 10000 -l 50000 -p 99.95 -n 1 -k 19 -H 0.001 -Y # -t 56 --tmp-base out ../../Data/PggbData/chr20.pan.fasta --lower-triangular --hg-filter-ani-diff 30 --approx-map  <- command with arguments
-910.98s user 9.28s system 1110% cpu 82.83s total 4771084Kb max memory
+910.98s user 9.28s system 1110% cpu 82.83s total 4771084Kb max memory                                                                                                        <- run time diagnostics
 ...
 ```
-First PGGB prints the exact command (here wfmash) with all its arguments it ran.
-In the second line it prints the run time diagnostics.
+First, PGGB prints the exact command (here wfmash) with all its arguments it ran.
+In the second line, it prints the run time diagnostics.
 The elapsed time is printed in seconds after "cpu" and before the memory information.
 PGGB runs wfmash in two sequential steps; their elapsed time need to be summed up.
 Afterwards it runs seqwish and smoothXG.

 The run time of odgi layout is recorded separately in `out_odgi.log`.
 The elapsed wall clock time needs to be summed up from all three substeps.